josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🈺_prevent_misfires_racialised_gender_patterns.md

 ---

 ## 🏮 Footer
-*Prevent Misfires (Racialised Gender Patterns)* is a living node of the Polaris Protocol.
+*🈺 Prevent Misfires (Racialised Gender Patterns)* is a living node of the Polaris Protocol.
 It maps how Prevent — structurally and culturally — misreads racialised women, and how retaliatory reporting becomes embedded as “risk intelligence.”

 > 📡 Cross-references:
+>
 > - 🛂 Misuse of Safeguarding Through Gendered Prejudice
 > - 🛰️ Threat Escalation Pipeline (Racialised Gender)
 > - 🎭 Symbolic Violence in Gendered & Racialised Frames
 > - 🪓 Vindictive Male Escalation

 *Survivor authorship is sovereign.
 Containment is never neutral.*
-_Last updated: 2025-11-20_
+_Last updated: 2025-11-22_